dibsonthis/function_log/README.md

 	     {'name': 'function_B', 'args': [], 'kwargs': {}, 'error': None, 'timer': 1.000422716140747, 'timestamp': '2018/1/21 - 16:51:36'}]

  # time_log(sort=False)
- Calculates mean time of each function.
+ Calculates mean time of each function and returns a dictionary of functions with function time and number of function iterations.
 If sort argument is True, returns a sorted dictionary of functions from fastest to slowest

  	>>> function_times = time_log()